adrianmrozo/ds/README.md

 **This repository demonstrates the capabilities of machine learning for image recognition and classification**

-This repository is based on code from [Keras Team](https://github.com/keras-team), which demonstrates machine learning functionalities based on the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
+This repository is based on code from the [Keras Team](https://github.com/keras-team), which demonstrates machine learning functionalities based on the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
 It contains 60'000 small coloured 32x32 images subdivided into 10 different categories.
 Those categories are airplane, automobile, bird, cat, deer, dog, frog, horse, ship & truck.
-The first 50'000 images is considered as training data, which is used to train a Convolutional Neural Network (CNN).
+The first 50'000 images are considered as training data, which is used to train a Convolutional Neural Network (CNN).
 The other 10'000 images can be used to test the performance of the model.

 Without setting up anything on your machine, check out the code in our [Jupyter Notebook on Google Colab](https://colab.research.google.com/drive/1z95gJROm3aU2PaN4z1jZooFMTTbeSMz-?usp=sharing).
 It demonstrates the dataset and also the code that trains the model.